 However, if we think of holiday pictures, sports events, training sessions, halls or apartment visits etc., 360° shots offer real added value.
 When viewing 360° media, users are literally in the middle of the action!

 Meanwhile, there are a plethora of models out there.
 Everyone is trying to establish themselves in the market with their own solution.
 Different camera manufacturers focus on different areas.
 While some 360° camera manufacturers specialize in moving or action pictures, others seek to provide the best quality.

 We have taken a closer look at the most popular models for you.
 These include: the Insta360 One X, Insta360 Pro, and both versions of the Samsung Gear 360.
 We cover a price range from around €100 to several thousand euros.

 This way, we show you the real differences between everyday consumer cameras and 360° professional cameras.

-The Insta360 One X is available from €490 (price accurate at time of writing).
+The Insta360 One X is available from €490 at the time of writing.

 This one prides itself on delivering industry-leading 5.7K video quality.
 In addition to features such as cinematic slow motion, incredibly smooth video with FlowState, and its own direct editing app, this camera is clearly aimed at the wider user audience.

 However, with a starting price of €490, it is also one of the higher quality cameras in the price category for end consumers.

 The professional model Insta360 PRO is available for an impressive price of €3,999.